pythonarcade/arcade/doc/programming_guide/sound.rst

       # Python will delete the pyglet Player once there are 0 references to it
       self.current_player = None

+.. note:: This is how :py:class:`Sound.stop <arcade.Sound.stop>` works internally.

 For a more in-depth explanation of references and auto-deletion, skim the start of Python's page on `garbage collection`_.
 Reading the Abstract